 NESA reimburses schools to cover the cost of employing casual staff to relieve teachers when their involvement in exam development work coincides with their teaching duties.

 Please ensure that you have completed all the relevant sections in Part A in full, and that your application has been endorsed.

 If you are teaching in a school or tertiary institution, your principal or supervisor will need to endorse your application and agree to release you should your application be successful.
-If you are retired or will not be working in a school or tertiary institution during the examination development period, please ensure that your application is endorsed by an appropriate individual who can verify the information provided.
+If you are retired or will not be working in a school or tertiary institution during the exam development period, please ensure that your application is endorsed by an appropriate individual who can verify the information provided.
 Applications that do not have the required endorsement(s) will not be considered.
 If you are applying for more than one position, please submit a separate application form for each position.